paulbuiqg/transformer_forecaster/README.md

 # Transformer for time series forecasting

-A neural network model for time series autoregressive forecasting with a transformer encoder.
+A neural network model for time series autoregression with a transformer encoder.

 The model is applied to forecast a time series of daily currency exchange rates: euro (EUR) against US dollar (USD).